10 New Planets for Star Wars

 I honestly think my names could have improved the movies even that much better:

-"I have chosen to test the station's destructive power on your home planet of Cirrhosis."
+"I have chosen to test the station's destructive power on your home planet of Cirrhosis."or

 "What of the reports of the rebel fleet massing near Angelina Jolie?"